adoptium/blog.adoptium.net/README.md

         }
     }
     ```
-2. Optionally, add a profile picture in `content/assets/authors`.
+2. Your profile picture comes from github but this can be changed by adding a profile picture in `content/assets/authors`.
 If the key in the `authors.json` is `janedoe`, name the image file `janedoe.jpg`.